debezium/debezium-platform-conductor/helm/README.md

 ```shell
 helm dependency build
 ```
-Thi will install the required debezium operator chart and, only if `kafka.enabled` is `true`, the strimzi operator chart.
+Thi will download the required debezium operator chart and, only if `kafka.enabled` is `true`, the strimzi operator chart.

 ```shell
 helm install <release_name> .